TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Coloring the light icons would be pretty useful

+- Alright let's now try creating various entity types like lights and sounds
+- I think we'll first implement animations because we'll need them for the particles

+- Yeah I'm thinking let's first do those complex topics
+	- that will let us finally strap everything into place

 - Could show a full preview when hovering specifically the icons in filesystem

 - shift + select in layers selects all